UAE signals jailed UK academic could be freed in 'amicable solution'

 Foreign Secretary Jeremy Hunt had warned that the verdict could hurt relations with the UAE.

-Editing by Alistair Smout and Stephen Addison
+Editing by Alistair Smout and Stephen Addison, William Maclean